 Theme- What the play means as opposed to what happens; the main idea or message within the play.

 Turning Point- The moment in a play when events can go either way; the moment of decision; the crisis.

-Twelfth Night by William Shakespeare Synopsis
+The Taming of the Shrew by William Shakespeare Synopsis